 RSU offers articulation agreements with several two-year institutions across Oklahoma.

-The UConnect program allows students with an associate’s degree from Northeastern Oklahoma College, Oklahoma State University Institute of Technology or Tulsa Community College to seamlessly pursue a bachelor’s degree at RSU.
+The Transfer2RSU program allows students with an associate’s degree from Northeastern Oklahoma College, Oklahoma State University Institute of Technology or Tulsa Community College to seamlessly pursue a bachelor’s degree at RSU.

 The RSU Center for Studies-at-Large provides students with opportunities to study different cultures, customs and locations along with regular coursework through programs both in the United States and abroad.

-Since 2003, 90 RSU medical/molecular biology graduates have gained admission to medical, pharmacy, dentistry and other health sciences schools in Oklahoma and surrounding states.
+Since 2003, over 150 RSU medical/molecular biology graduates have gained admission to medical, pharmacy, dentistry and other health sciences schools in Oklahoma and surrounding states.

-RSU offers a variety of bachelor degree programs in high demand areas such as business administration, biology, communications, and nursing, as well as unique disciplines such as game development, justice administration, sport management and military history.
-RSU is the only university in Oklahoma to offer a bachelor’s degree in military history.
+RSU offers a variety of bachelor degree programs in high demand areas such as business administration, biology, communications, and nursing, as well as unique disciplines such as justice administration, and sport management.
+RSU is the only university in Oklahoma to offer a bachelor's degree in military history.

-RSU nursing students consistently pass the Registered Nurse (R.N.) licensure exam on the first attempt, compared to a national and state pass rate.
+RSU nursing students consistently pass the licensure exam on the first attempt, compared to a national and state pass rate.